camelya58/spring_course/spring_course_spring_data_rest/README_Data_Rest.md

 management.endpoints.web.exposure.include=*
 ```

-If you want to hide the secure information about your application you need to add Spring security.
+If you want to hide the secure information about your application you need to add Spring Security.
 ```xml
         <dependency>
             <groupId>org.springframework.boot</groupId>